ljaaskela/velk/README.md

 instance().update();        // deferredHandler runs here
 ```

 Arguments are cloned when a task is queued, so the original `IAny` does not need to outlive the call.
-Deferred tasks that themselves produce deferred work will re-queue, and `update()` drains the queue in a loop until empty.
+Deferred tasks that themselves produce deferred work will re-queue, and will be handled when `update()` is called the next time.

 ## Architecture